Henry C. Mustin (1933–2016): Early life and education

 Mustin's determination to attend the U.S. Naval Academy was unshakeable.
 He graduated from Coronado High School, Coronado, California, in 1950, but not yet seventeen, he was too young for admission to the Naval Academy.
 At the time, neither his father nor his mother wanted him to do a year at a West Coast university fearing the effect on his resolve, so the decision was made for him to enter the University of Virginia prior to competing for a slot at the Naval Academy.
 Upon completion of his first year at UVA, Mustin was selected for a SECNAV appointment to the Naval Academy joining the class of 1955.
 During Christmas leave in 1953, his Third Class year, Mustin met Lucy Holcomb.
 During the Holiday, Lucy's brother Russ got four tickets to a Harlem Globetrotters game and proposed that they take each other's sisters.
 After going to that game, Mustin never dated anyone else.
 In 1954, during his Second Class year, he proposed at the Ring Dance and they became engaged.
 They were married later the next year.

-At the time, the glamorous officers of the line were destroyer sailors and that's what Mustin wanted to be as well.
+At the time, the officers who were prestigious, were destroyer sailors and which was the assignment Mustin also wanted.
 On service selection night, he drew a number high enough to let him pick USS Duncan (DD-874), a San Diego–based Gearing-class destroyer.